ddev/ddev/docs/content/developers/building-contributing.md

 `ddev version` should show you that you are using the correct webtag, and `ddev start` will show it.

-It's easiest to do this using gitpod (see above) because gitpod already has `docker buildx` all set up for you and the built DDEV binary is in the $PATH.
+It's easiest to do this using Gitpod (see above) because Gitpod already has `docker buildx` all set up for you and the built DDEV binary is in the $PATH.

 ## Pull Requests and PR Preparation